This post has been updated. It was originally published on December 28, 2020.

 Do a good deed at the end of this holiday season by making sure those greenhouse gases stay where they belong.

-DO: Chip it and turn it into mulch
+DO: Recycle your Christmas tree and turn it into mulch

 Christmas trees represent one of those rare cases where the greenest disposal method may also be the easiest.
 Mulch might be the ideal fate for your tree because much of its carbon remains trapped in the wood, where it can return to the soil.
 And, if you live in an urban area, you probably have access to a public works department that will gratefully take your tree and turn it into useful woodchips for gardens and parks.